usadson/WebServer/README.md

 have openssl, but also libssl/openssl-dev, or something alike installed.
 This project utilizes the clang/LLVM compiler infrastructure.
 Also, this project is only for POSIX a.ka.
 UNIX-like operating systems.
 No Windows support, since nobody runs servers on Windows and WSL exists.
-Most systems have `pkg-config` installed by default, but if you run into problems mentioning this utility, make sure it is installed.

 ## Build Instructions
 The following sections are about building the software.
 There are specific